 I am determined in building up leadership skills in society, so that better leaders can create a better world.
 Heroes may be memorable, but leaders shape our lives.

 How can I help you make yours?

-I’m an HR leader with over sixteen years of experience who has been exposed to and practiced best-in-class, world-class practices in leadership development and talent management, learning, and development.
+I’m an HR leader with over 17 years of experience who has been exposed to and practiced best-in-class, world-class practices in leadership development and talent management, learning, and development.
 I’ve learned HR across industries, including retail, petrochemical, engineering, oil and gas, logistics, IT, food and beverage, and other sectors.